 They were also able to switch a call from voice-only to a video conference, just in case a client wanted to have a face-to-face conversation:

-The company has found that RingCentral has given it greater freedom to address the needs of clients while boosting productivity.
+The firm has found that RingCentral has given it greater freedom to address the needs of clients while boosting productivity.
 As the RingCentral app also comes equipped with video conferencing capability, it has also used the app for internal meetings, client meetings, and video-based training.

 In ways such as these, technology is changing the face of accounting.